aduerig/advent_of_code/2023/README.md

 #### 6
 I first implemented as a linear search which runs fast enough, but after I coded as a binary search for fun / practice.
 I read online and chatted with a friend about it and realized I didn't catch that this problem always followes a quadratic curve, which makes sense.

 I just solved it mathmatically by finding the critical points and subtracting for fun at the top of 6.py.
-I really like problems with several ways to solve.
+I like problems with several ways to solve.

-###### rating: 7/10
+###### rating: 6/10

 #### 7

-Implementation challenge problem for part 1. very subtly different poker rules. was fun to try to make a concise function to assign the rankings of a hand, though I don't really think I succeeded in making it readable...
+Implementation challenge problem for part 1. poker, but subtly different. was fun to try to make a concise function to assign the rankings of a hand, though I don't really think I succeeded in making it readable...
 ```python
 def get_type(a, b, c, d, e):
     if a != b: